 Full-time study often only allows a limited amount of time for paid work for many students.
 So what are your options for increasing your cash flow when you need it?
 For people on top of their spending habits, a student credit card could be a viable option.
-We’ve put together a few tips to get you started in your research.

 What is a student credit card?